 Executive and Artistic Director

-Darren Farrington has worked and trained in both nonprofit and commercial companies on Broadway, Off Broadway, and in regional, community and children's theaters.
-Among those companies are Manhattan Theatre Club; the Shubert Organization; the Alliance of Resident Theatres/New York; the Warner Theatre in Torrington; and Newington Children's Theatre Company.
-In addition to directing and producing, Darren has also acted, designed, stage managed, and developed and led drama programs for preschool, elementary, and middle school children.
-Darren earned a Master of Fine Arts degree from Columbia University School of the Arts in Theater Production and Management.
-He is also a licensed attorney with a degree from Fordham University School of Law.
-He received his undergraduate degree from the College of the Holy Cross in Worcester, Massachusetts, where his activities included serving as president of an extracurricular theater group and as a mentor for bilingual inner-city children.
+Darren Farrington has worked and trained in companies on Broadway, Off Broadway, and in regional, community and children's theaters in New York and Connecticut.
+In addition to working for NBYT, Darren currently serves as part-time administrator and advocate for the Connecticut Alliance for the Arts.
+Darren earned a Master of Fine Arts degree from Columbia University School of the Arts, and he received his undergraduate degree from the College of the Holy Cross in Worcester, Massachusetts, where his activities included serving as president of an extracurricular theater group and as a mentor for bilingual inner-city children.

 Administrative, Production &

 Hallie Blejewski, Marketing and Development Assistant